Lourdes: Sport

-Although the town is most famous for its shrines it is also notable for its Rugby union team, FC Lourdes, which during the mid-twentieth century was one of the most successful teams in France, winning the national championship eight times from 1948 to 1968.
-Their most famous player is Jean Prat, who represented his country 51 times.
+Although most famous for its shrines, the town is also notable for its Rugby union team, FC Lourdes, which was one of the most successful teams in France during the mid-twentieth century, winning the national championship eight times from 1948 to 1968.
+Their most famous player was Jean Prat, who represented his country 51 times.

 There is also an amateur association football team in the town.

 Since 2015, the local mountain biking course has been home to a UCI Downhill World Cup round each season.